thoughtspot/thoughtspot.github.io/_release/notes.md

 An issue where LDAP sync was not syncing users after upgrade to release 5.2.2 is now fixed.

+A problem where certain types of joins do not work when row-level security is used is now fixed.

+An issue where opening certain pinboards can cause the Google Chrome browser to freeze is now fixed.

+A problem in custom calendar where filtering the date values by year, month or quarter does not work is now fixed.

+An issue where syncing users using the public API does not work is now fixed.

+A problem where Canadian postal codes do not appear on maps is now fixed.

 {: id="522-fixed"}
 ## 5.2.2 Fixed Issues